identity2/Hugo-Blog/content/quantum-game.md

 [Itch.io](https://shinerightstudio.itch.io/quantum-game)

 ## Core Idea
-Quantum Game (yeah I know, what a bad title) is an action game which the players should switch between being an electron or a proton to overcome obstacles in the level.
+Quantum Game is an action game which the players should switch between being an electron or a proton to overcome obstacles in the level.

 <br />